-Prolonged use of an anti-infective may result in the overgrowth of non-susceptible organisms (superinfection).
+Prolonged use of may occasionally result in overgrowth of non-susceptible organisms (superinfection).

 Antibiotic-associated colitis has been reported with nearly all antibacterial agents and may range in severity from mild to life threatening (see section 4.8).
 Therefore, it is important to consider this diagnosis in patients who present with diarrhoea during, or subsequent to, the administration of any antibiotics.
 Should antibiotic-associated colitis occur, amoxicillin should immediately be discontinued, a physician consulted and an appropriate therapy initiated.
 Anti-peristaltic medicinal products are contra-indicated in this situation.